Hunter Biden demands end to Trump attacks and says they may inspire violence

 “You should make it clear to Mr Trump – if you have not done so already – that Mr Trump’s words have caused harm in the past and threaten to do so again if he does not stop,” the letter adds.

-The letter points to recent examples of Mr Trump’s aggressive statements about Mr Biden, such as a March social media post allegedly implying Mr Biden should get a “death sentence” and July message claiming cocaine found in the White House “was for use by Hunter,” claiming such provocations could inspire one of Mr Trump’s “easy-to-trigger followers.”
+The letter points to recent examples of Mr Trump’s aggressive statements about Mr Biden, such as a March social media post allegedly implying Mr Biden should get a “death sentence” and July message claiming cocaine found in the White House “was for use by Hunter”.
+The letter claims such provocations could inspire one of Mr Trump’s “easy-to-trigger followers.”

+Donald Trump’s lawyers Joe Tacopina declined to comment when contacted by The Independent.

+In June, Mr Biden reached a tentative agreement with federal prosecutors to plead guilty to two misdemeanour counts of failing to pay taxes and to admit the facts of a gun charge in exchange for likely avoiding jail time.

 Join our commenting forum